sabifo4/sabifo4.github.io/01_about.md

    * **International Day of Women and Girls in Science** *(Jan/Feb 2022)*
       Interview with the students at IE Cañada Blanch, where I talked about my career as a computational biologist and answered the students' questions about how I feel as a woman pursuing a career in science.
 You can see the videos with my answers to the students' questions [here](https://www.youtube.com/playlist?list=PLy_Y_fVXS6UxEmAPatrdVrLYzxAzDNNtP).
       This was a collaboration between [IE Cañada Blanch](https://twitter.com/Canada_Blanch) and the [Office for Cultural and Scientific Affairs (Embassy of Spain in London)](https://twitter.com/SpainCultureUK).

+   * **Interview at “En Fase Experimental”** *(May 2022)*
+      Interview as part of a radio podcast in which I talked about the day-to-day of a computational biologist and my research in evolutionary biology as a woman in
+      STEM.
+You can listen to the podcast [here](https://sruk.org.uk/es/efex64/).

+   * **_Statistical Modelling_ session at Brunel University** *(May 2022)*
+      I was an invited speaker at the Brunel Bioinformatics Workshop 2022, where I presented my research in mammal evolution and discussed bioinformatics analyses with a short tutorial.
+More information about the workshop [here](https://bbw2022.co.uk/speakers).

+   * **Data, tools and applications: Creating a pipeline from Omics to AI** *(May 2022)*
+      I was an invited speaker at the the Alan Turing Institute to discuss my research in mammal evolution as well as the challenges to use AI when using phylogenomics datasets.

+   * **Silwood Ecology and Evolution Seminar** *(Jun 2022)*
+      I was an invited speaker at the the Silwood Ecology and Evolution Seminar, where I talked about how to carry out Bayesian dating analyses with a short demo and included an example with my research in mammal evolution.

+   * **Inferring species level timelines with phylogenomic data: A Bayesian sequential subtree approach** *(Jun and Aug 2022 | Evolution 2022 and ESEB 2022, talks)*
+      Virtual talk at the Evolution 2021 conference and in-person talk at the ESEB conference.

 <br />